ironswordX/not-enough-vulkan-backport/README.md

 > **Note 1**: Unfortunately, since the beginning of March 2026, I have lost internet access in Iran.
 This has also cost me the tools I need to develop my mods.
 As of April 18th, I have been absent for 50 days, and I am truly sorry; I had no way to stay online.
 I know Minecraft 26.1 is out, but I cannot update or even test my mods until I have internet access again.

 > [!NOTE]
-> **Note 2**: If my access to github.com remains persistent, please feel free to contact me via GitHub [Discussions](https://github.com/amiralimollaei/not-enough-vulkan/discussions), as I don't have access to my Gmail.
+> **Note 2**: If my access to github.com remains persistent, please feel free to contact me via GitHub [Discussions](https://github.com/amiralimollaei/not-enough-vulkan/discussions), in case that doesn't work, contact me via Gmail.

 > [!NOTE]
 > **Note 3**: Please feel free to fork my mods and update them yourselves!